jbuehl/ha/README.REST.md

                                "resources": ["gardenTemp",
                                              "gardenSprinkler"]}}

 4. Return the attributes for the resource "gardenSprinkler".
-Note that the attributes "state" is not included.
+Note that the attribute "state" is not included.

        Request:     GET sprinklers.local:7378/resources/gardenSprinkler